 3. Bikes alone may not be suitable for combating old man winter’s deadliest weapons, additional equipment may need to be installed.

 4. Safety is a major concern for me; I realize that entertaining this idea pretty much throws that out the window, so please keep in mind that I want to do this “as safe” as possible and I already understand this idea is generally accepted as a ridiculous notion.
-People have ridden in the snow (typically by accident).
+That said, people have ridden in the snow before, albeit typically by accident.
 I already know the general advice is: slow down, avoid cars and main roads; no need to remind me, I will avoid patronizing you as well.
-I’m an engineer, I can’t help myself, I know what a motorcycle was designed to do, but I also want to know what it CAN do.
+As an engineer, I can’t help myself, I know what a motorcycle was designed to do, but I also want to know what it CAN do.
 So, without further delay:

 The Yamaha TW200 – $4,590